Gravitational radiation reaction around a static black hole surrounded by a Dehnen type dark matter halo: Final remarks

 \section{Final remarks}

 In this work, we have examined how the DM halo of the Dehnen type affects the dynamics and GW signatures of EMRIs.
-We have found that DM introduces systematic deviations from the vacuum case in all aspects of EMRI evolution which may be astrophysically important on long spiraling scales.
+After establishing the theoretical motivation for adopting the Dehnen profile as the dark-matter background and outlining its key physical properties, we find that the presence of dark matter induces systematic deviations from the vacuum case across all aspects of EMRI evolution, potentially yielding astrophysically significant effects over long inspiral timescales.
 We started with orbital period and pericenter precession, and we showed that both of these quantities are sensitive to the properties of the halo.
 Higher central density $\rho_s$ and greater radius of $r_s$ result in shorter orbital periods but more intense pericenteral precession $\Delta\phi$.
 Although variations in halo density $\rho_s$ cause slight changes, the scale radius has a stronger effect on orbital period at large distances and precession at small distances.

 We then analyzed how radiation fluxes depend on DM parameters, and we noticed that as $\rho_s$ and $r_s$ increase, the absolute value of the energy flux $|dE/dt|$ decreases, which means that it becomes less efficient to extract energy from the orbit, thus slowing down the inspiral.
 On the other hand, the angular momentum flux $|dL/dt|$ is only slightly increased under the same conditions, indicating that DM suppresses energy dissipation more strongly than angular momentum loss.
 Our analysis of orbital elements $e(t)$ and $p(t)$ demonstrated that the presence of DM speeds up circularization and contraction.
 Higher values of $\rho_s$ and $r_s$ result in a steeper drop in both parameters, underlining the role of halo properties in shaping the inspiratory path.